 Chaumian CoinJoin Mixers

 More modern mixers have solved both of these problems.
 Chaumian CoinJoin mixers, for example, let a large group of users cooperate in making one large payment to themselves.
 Basically, if a hundred users all send exactly 0.1 BTC to a new address they control, and then merge these 100 transactions into one big transaction, everyone gets 0.1 bitcoin back, but no one can see where they got it from.

 On top of that, Chaumian CoinJoin mixers can be designed in such a way that not even the entity that “merges” the transaction can figure out which coins went where.
 Nor could it steal any coins: Users wouldn’t sign the merged transaction if they didn’t get their 0.1 BTC back.

-An example of a popular centralized mixer is smartmix.io.
-However, Bitcoin Magazine does not endorse, let alone recommend using any centralized mixers, including smartmix.io, because of the unsolved problems mentioned above.
+Some bitcoin mixers are centralized, but Bitcoin Magazine does not endorse, let alone recommend, using any centralized mixers because of the unsolved problems mentioned above.

 Wasabi Wallet is a popular bitcoin wallet that has a Chaumian CoinJoin mixer built in.
 And while Wasabi Wallet’s infrastructure is technically centralized, it is cleverly designed so the operator cannot deanonymize users nor steal any funds.
 It also offers a user-friendly interface to help users distinguish between mixed coins and non-mixed coins.